whatsiplus/WhatsAppNotificationWHMCS/README.md

-# Whatsiplus Notification: Enhance Client Communication for WHMCS
+# WhatsApp Notification: Enhance Client Communication for WHMCS

-The Whatsiplus Notification offers an advanced notification system that automates sending customized notifications to clients for various events.
+The WhatsApp Notification offers an advanced notification system that automates sending customized notifications to clients for various events.
 This powerful tool can transform your client communication strategy.

-## Key Features of the Whatsiplus Notification
+## Key Features of the WhatsApp Notification

 ### Client Login Notifications
 Sends alerts when a client logs into their account, enhancing security by helping clients stay aware of any unauthorized access attempts.